tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

     <img src="../images/marker_radar_lidar_calibrator/rviz2.jpg" alt="rviz2" width="500">
 </p>

 Once the background is extracted, it will show like the image below.
-The user can see that there are the `Add lidar-radar pair` button is enabled.
+The user can see that the `Add lidar-radar pair` button is enabled.

 <p align="center">
     <img src="../images/marker_radar_lidar_calibrator/rviz3.jpg" alt="rviz3" width="500">